 Your child will have many opportunities to interact with other children at our weekly playgroups.
 These are held at our own venue where we offer a wide range of learning experiences.

 Monthly excursions out into the wider community are organised by our Visiting Teachers and this gives your child the opportunity to be involved in activities such as going to the park or the zoo.
 There is no extra cost to parents for these excursions.

-Educators and Nannies are encouraged to participate in community groups such as library groups and music groups, so although your child will be cared for in a home environment there are plenty of opportunities to interact with other groups of children.
+Educators are encouraged to participate in community groups such as library groups and music groups, so although your child will be cared for in a home environment there are plenty of opportunities to interact with other groups of children.